-This gave rise to legends about witchcraft in the areas as well as the ferocity of the area’s crocodiles.
+This gave rise to legends about witchcraft in the area as well as the ferocity of the area’s crocodiles.

-In 1960, an expedition of soldiers from the Mexican army, nicknamed the “red handkerchiefs” succeeded into crossing through the canyon by boat over twenty km.
+In 1960, an expedition of soldiers from the Mexican army nicknamed the “red handkerchiefs” succeeded in crossing through the canyon by boat over twenty km.
 This opened up the canyon to local exploration and exploitation, including rudimentary tourism and the hunting of crocodiles and other native fauna.